ATD 1-LAW

 False

-TRUE OR FALSE: Libel and slander are forms of defamation.
+TRUE or FALSE: Libel and slander are forms of defamation.

 True